Unboxed-Software/solana-course/content/token-swap.md

 ### Pool Token Account

-The pool token account is the account that the liquidity pool tokens get minted to.
-Liquidity pool tokens represent an LP's deposited liquidity in the pool.
+The pool token account is the account that the initial liquidity pool tokens get minted to when the swap account is first created.
+Subsequent minting of LP-tokens will be minted directly to the account of the user adding liquidity to the pool.
+Liquidity pool tokens represent ownership in the deposited liquidity in the pool.

 ```tsx
 const tokenAccountPool = Web3.Keypair.generate()